misiektoja/lastfm_monitor/docs/troubleshooting.md

 Only a `[FAIL]` changes the exit code, which is `1` when anything failed and `0` otherwise, so the command can gate a deployment.
 The report ends with the command that starts monitoring using the same configuration and dotenv files you passed to doctor.

+Spotify app validation always requests a fresh token held only in memory.
+Existing token-cache files are neither read nor changed.

 The credentials themselves are never displayed.
 A row that reports a secret names the setting and its source, not its value.

+An unreadable or malformed friends list names the affected file and the expected username-list format.
+The next successful check rebuilds that baseline without follower or following change alerts.
+Older list-only files and unused count metadata still load.

 ## When Something Goes Wrong